A FAMILY MEMBER ONCE ASKED ME, “WHEN DO YOU FEEL YOUR GREATEST STRENGTHS AND GIFTS ARE ALIGNING WITH THE WORLD’S GREATEST NEEDS?”

 Hy received his B.A. in Anthropology at Ithaca College as a scholarship recipient of the MLK Jr. Scholar Program.
 After graduating in 2008, he was awarded a Ford Foundation Community Fellowship and volunteered full-time in Hue, Vietnam at a children’s shelter (orphanage) sponsored by Friends of Hue Foundation.
 There, he taught English, facilitated positive youth development programs, and coordinated extracurricular activities and overseas volunteer groups.
 Over the next three years, he proceeded to take on various non-profit leadership roles including Volunteer Coordinator, Shelter Creative Director, and most recently, the Global Volunteer Program Director.
 Much of his work with the shelter youth embraced a focus on positive youth development and civic engagement strategies.

 Hy recently finished his PhD in an interdisciplinary community psychology program at Clemson University called “International Family & Community Studies”, where he explored his interests in improved efficacy of civic engagement and volunteer programs, international children’s rights and policy, youth-led and asset-based community development approaches, and orphan and vulnerable children (OVC) psychological well-being.
 Over the course of his PhD career, he taught several undergraduate classes on civic engagement and assisted with research and publications on orphaned children’s rights, adolescent dating violence, and bullying prevention.
-Currently, Hy is at the Center for Health Policy & Inequalities Research at Duke University and is splitting his time between global mental health inequities research/data analysis and communications/visual storytelling work.
+Currently, Hy is at the Center for Health Policy & Inequalities Research at Duke University and is splitting his time between OVC research/data analysis and communications/visual storytelling work.

 HUMANITARIAN PHOTOGRAPHY